Helperbird/website/src/pages/help/how-to-turn-helperbird-on.md

 youtubeId: PfILiWebkuc
 cardTitle: How to turn Helperbird on
-featureDescription:
-  Discover how to switch Helperbird from off to on for Google Chrome, Firefox, Safari, and Edge.
+featureDescription: Discover how to switch Helperbird from off to on in the Helperbird extension.
 date: 2016-01-02
 tags: guideFeatures
 url: help/how-to-turn-helperbird-on/
 ---

-## Steps to turn Helperbird on
+## How to turn Helperbird on

+### Note
-- When Helperbirds displays the red **off** icon.
-That means there is no features are toggled on.
+When Helperbirds displays the red **off** icon.
+That means Helperbird is off.

-- When Helperbird is off, click the **Helperbird** button in the top right corner of the screen.
+**Step 1:** Open Helperbird, this is done by clicking the Helperbird icon in the top right corner of your browser window.

+**Step 2:** The extension will open.
+Showing the quick actions and other features.

+**Step 3:** Across from the **Quick Actions** card, you will see the **Helperbird is off** toggle button.

-- A pop-up window will appear.
-Now just toggle any feature you want to turn on.
+**Step 4:** Click the toggle button to turn Helperbird on.

-- It will turn the Helperbird icon from **off** to **on**.
-- Psst we recommend turning on the highlight menu feature.
+**Step 5:** Now all Helperbird features will be active.

+**Step 6 (Optional)** To turn off Helperbird, click the toggle button again.
+It will now say **Helperbird is off**.

+**Step 7 (Optional)** When Helperbird is off, you can resume Helperbird later by clicking the toggle button again.

+## Video Tutorial

+- Coming soon.

+## Need more help?

+If you encounter any issues with the activation process, please contact the Helperbird support team for assistance.